Home and Colonial Stores: History

 The business was founded by Julius Drewe (1856–1931), who went into partnership with John Musker in 1883, selling groceries at a small colonial goods store in Edgware Road in London.
 He subsequently opened stores in Islington, Birmingham and Leeds.
 The shops mainly sold tea; by 1885 they were trading as the 'Home & Colonial Tea Association'.

 On the incorporation of the business in 1888, William Slaughter took over as chairman.
 By the turn of the century the company had over 100 stores; by 1903, it had 500.

 Home and Colonial bought the share capital of Maypole Dairies of Wolverhampton from the Watson family in 1924.
 Between 1924 and 1931, several stores, including Liptons, merged with Home and Colonial to form a company with over 3,000 branches.
 Within this period of rapid change, Home and Colonial formed Allied Suppliers to act as a buyer on behalf of the whole group.

 From 1948 until 1964, the group Chairman and CEO was Sir Lancelot Royle, KBE.
 He had joined the group in 1928.
 By 1955, the company was ranked 27th-largest in UK.

 By 1960, Home & Colonial Stores Ltd was still a major force in the UK food industry.
 With retail operations in the UK and abroad and factories in the UK, it was able to report a 10% rise in profits to £4,033,057.

 By 1961, reflecting the end of the British Empire, the group had restyled itself under the name of the company it created in 1929, Allied Suppliers.
-Early in 1972, Allied was acquired by Cavenham Foods, formed six years previously by British tycoon James Goldsmith.
-Melia's Grocers and Tea Dealers, another popular grocery chain at the time, was forced to amalgamate with the Home and Colonial company due to competition from larger national supermarkets.
+Early in 1972, Allied was acquired by Cavenham Foods, formed eight years previously by British tycoon James Goldsmith.
 The business purchased the South East-based supermarket chain Cater Brothers from Debenhams in 1979, and converted the stores into its Presto brand.